Club Name: | Wolverhampton Wanderers Football Club |

 Current league

-Wolves have been mainstays of the Premier League since the 2018/19 season on the back of winning the Championship title.
-The club had spent the previous six years outside the top-flight and even fell down to the third-tier in 2013/14.
-But they have since often competed for qualification into Europe.
+Wolves have been mainstays of the Premier League since the 2018/19 season after winning the Championship title.
+They had spent the prior six years outside the top-flight and also fell into the third-tier in 2013/14.
+But they have since often pushed for European qualification.

 Current league: Premier League (2018-present)